-- Actions continue as previously described, and we continue to allocate resources to the areas with the longest waits. - We are in the process of recruiting more psychologists funded by Scottish Government additional funds.
-The newly recruited Clinical Psychologist started in October. - A project plan has been drawn up to address underlying demand and capacity issues across the four years the SG funding is in place. - We continue to review how we can best deliver an efficient and effective service. - Access to appropriate clinical space is an increasing challenge with recent renovation work in health centres adding to this pressure.
-The Space Utilisation group have been approached for solutions to this and a project started. - Admin pressures are also a challenge, and work is underway to review procedures as well as the introduction of a text reminder system to tackle the high DNA and CNA rate.
+- Actions continue as previously described, and we continue to allocate resources to the areas with the longest waits. - A project plan has been drawn up to address underlying demand and capacity issues across the four years the SG funding is in place project support is currently being sourced. - Access to appropriate clinical space is an increasing challenge with recent renovation work in health centres adding to this pressure.
+The Space Utilisation group have been approached for solutions to this and a project has commenced.
+No feed back has been received however there is an action from the March Performance Review to look at progress. - Work is underway to review admin reporting procedures - A text reminder system has been introduced in the East/West Team to tackle the high DNA and CNA rate.